Causal Document-Grounded Dialogue Pre-training: Methodology

 We adopt the decomposition in ~\citet{causal_counter} and adapt it to our causal DocGD scenario.
 Concretely, TE can be decomposed into the sum of the natural direct effect (NDE) and total indirect effect (TIE).
 NDE expresses the increase in the outcome $Y$ when $\{d \backslash e\}$ changes to $\{d \backslash e\}^*$:

 TIE is the difference between TE and NDE:

 For an ideal causal-aware DocGD pre-trained model, variations in ${d\backslash e}$ should not significantly affect the model's output, while the presence of evidence $e$ within $d$ determines the model's ability to identify evidence and generate responses that are relevant to the dialogue context.
+In other words, $Y_{\{d \backslash e\}^*, e}$ should be indistinguishable from $Y_{\{d \backslash e\}, e}$, while $Y_{\{d \backslash e\}^*, e^*}$ needs to differ significantly from $Y_{\{d \backslash e\}^*, e}$.
 Hence, it is necessary to improve the robustness of our model against perturbations on variables by minimizing NDE, and promote reliance on evidence in the generation of dialogue responses by maximizing TIE.
 (See the illustration of causally-perturbed pre-training of CausalDD in Figure~\ref{fig:model}.)

 To achieve this, we design two causally-perturbed pre-training objectives.
 Firstly, we use Kullback-Leibler divergence to measure NDE:

 where $\overline{d}=e \cup \{d \backslash e\}^*$ refers to disturbing the document $d$ by randomly deleting or inserting some sentences while keeping the evidence sentence $e$ in $d$ retained.
 Secondly, to maximize TIE, we introduce the following unlikelihood loss: